Immigration, Infrastructure And Iran: The President's Plans For 2018

 North Korea

-Anyone who thought the North Korean leader would be cowed by a more saber-rattling U.S. posture was mistaken.
+Anyone who thought the North Korean leader would be cowed by a more saber-rattling U.S. stance was mistaken.
 Kim Jong Un took to state airwaves during the New Year's holiday weekend to tout that his country had made progress as a nuclear power — and that he has a button to launch attacks on his desk.

 The White House says it remains focused on the "denuclearization" of North Korea.
 But the president also tweeted criticism of China, a key player in achieving that goal.
 And, ironically, it is China that is stepping forward as more of a world leader as the United States has receded, as some see it, under Trump.